GibranBrahmanta/DSLS-MiniProject-DataScientist/docs/Evaluation.md

 ## Classification

-The evaluation result of used time series model can be seen at 'notebook/05_classifier_modeling.ipybn' on 'Result Analysis' part.
+The evaluation result of classification model can be seen at 'notebook/05_classifier_modeling.ipybn' on 'Result Analysis' part.
 Also, it can be accessed [here](https://docs.google.com/spreadsheets/d/1Mfy6RO8UkOIkBb8PZ3DVwgrmbsljYUDV7sk34hnDgSQ/edit?usp=sharing)